SCHOLARSHIP RESOURCE LIST

 Buick Achievers Scholarship Program

-The Buick Achievers Scholarship Program awards 100 renewable scholarships for up to $25,000 per year and 1,000 one-time scholarships for $2,000.
+The Buick Achievers Scholarship Program awards 100 renewable scholarships for up to $25,000 per year.
 The program is open to high school seniors or college undergraduate students who plan to major in a specified course of study that focuses on Engineering/Technology or select Design and Business-related programs.
 Applications will be accepted starting early January.
 Visit the website for eligibility requirements and deadlines.

 The CPAexcel college scholarship program awards 50 prizes in an annual drawing.
 Prizes include: 1 Grand Prize: $5000 Cash + Video Gold Medal Course (value: $1,690); 5 First Prizes: Video Gold Medal Course; 50 Second Prizes: Online Self-Study Courses (value $1,335 each).